-(7) The Student must complete and submit the Elite Athletes Program application form, accompanied by a training and competitive program duly endorsed by the Athlete Career Education (ACE) Advisor of the relevant national sporting body.
+(7) The Student must complete and submit the Elite Athlete Program application form, accompanied by training and competitive program duly endorsed by the Athlete Career Education (ACE) Advisor of the relevant national sporting body.

 (9) If a Student cannot demonstrate their endorsement by one of the organisations in clause 5 they may submit an Elite Athlete Program application form for consideration, together with supporting documentation.
 Supporting documentation is to be in the form of letters by: